1. Configuration

 - profile

 Multiple providers can be configured simultaneously.
-Each will result in a Login option being presented in the UI, along with a separate endpoint being added in the API to support each provider flow.
+Each provider will result in a login option being presented in the UI, along with a configured endpoint to support the provider flow.

 "OIDC Login"